eclipse-sumo/sumo/docs/web/docs/Simulation/Taxi.md

 - greedyClosest: For each available taxi, the closest customer (in terms of travel time) is assigned.
 If the reservation date is too far in the future, the customer is postponed.

+- greedyShared: like 'greed' but tries to pick up another passenger while delivering the first passenger to it's destination.
+The algorithm supports parameters **absLossThreshold** and **relLossThreshold** to configure acceptable detours.

 !!! note
     User-contributed dispatch algorithms are welcome.